christian-korneck/flamenco-temp1/FEATURES.md

   - [x] Keep track of a blocklist as `(worker ID, job ID, task type)` tuple in the database.
   - [ ] Show blocklist in web interface, and allow removal of workers.
 - [x] Worker timeout monitoring
+- [x] Loading of job compiler scripts from disk
+- [x] Let Manager write to task log when it's assigned to a worker.
 - [ ] Last rendered image display
+  - [x] Per-job last rendered image
+  - [x] Worker: Detect when Blender outputs an image, and send it as JPEG to the Manager
+  - [x] Manager: API endpoint for receiving images, and thumbnailing them.
+  - [ ] SocketIO notifications that a job's last-rendered image has been updated.
+  - [ ] API endpoint for getting the last-rendered image of a job.
   - [ ] Expand the processing queue from a single channel to a queue per job, so that a spammy job doesn't starve the other jobs from queueing images.

 - [ ] Web interface: Support actions on multiple selected things